NurmuhammadMirov/ToDo/README.md

 * uuid version: 8.3.2

 ## Setup
-> this project is using json-server to set up a mock API
+> This project is using json-server to set up a mock API.
-> if you don't have json-server locally you can install it `npm install -g json-server`
+> If you don't have json-server locally you can install it by running `npm install -g json-server`,
-> this project is also using concurrently package `npm install -g concurrently` to run react-script and json-server just by running `npm start`
+> this project is also taking advantage of concurrently package `npm install -g concurrently` to run react-script and json-server just by running `npm start`.

-Below packages should installed locally before running `npm start`
+Below packages should be installed locally before running `npm start`
 ```
 npm install -g json-server
 npm install -g concurrently